SpringtideCollectiveOrg/openhousens.ca/README.md

 * [Bonsai](https://addons.heroku.com/bonsai)
 * [Found](https://addons.heroku.com/foundelasticsearch)

-SayIt has three indices, and you have over 10,000 speeches, so you need at least SearchBox Micro ($9) or Bonsai Staging ($10).
+SayIt has three indices, and NS have over 10,000 speeches, so you need at least SearchBox Micro ($9) or Bonsai Staging ($10).
 You can alternatively run your own instance of ElasticSearch [on EC2, for example](http://www.elasticsearch.org/tutorials/elasticsearch-on-ec2/).

     heroku addons:add searchbox:micro
     heroku addons:add bonsai:staging